Join the Scotiabank StartRight® Program designed for Newcomers and get up to $2,200* in value in the first year.

 % RATE CHANGE

-The unemployment rate reached 10.7% in Windsor, Ontario, where the automotive industry accounts for 43.1% of manufacturing employment.
-The trade war is expected to hit export-dependent sectors harder.
+The unemployment rate reached 10.8% in Windsor, Ontario, where the automotive industry accounts for 43.1% of manufacturing employment.
+The trade war is hitting export-dependent sectors harder.
 The automotive sector is mainly located in Ontario’s manufacturing heartland.

 Working in Canada | How To Get Your First Job In Canada